Rio hits DICT anew for inaction on major broadband project - Newsbytes.PH

 A week prior to his latest post, Rio also made a scathing statement against DICT assistant secretary Emmanuel Rey “Manny” Caintic, his former subordinate at the agency.
 Caintic, a former IT executive, has become an influential yet polarizing figure who is said to belong to a clique, along with undersecretaries Eleazar Almalbis Jr. and Jose Arturo de Castro, that is favored by DICT secretary Gregorio Honasan.

-“I was told that it is still being coordinated with DICT ASec Manny Caintic of the Sub-TWG on ICT of the IATF.
-Yes, the same ASec Caintic who did not consider my proposal of a central platform for all Covid-19 data, that would have not cost the government anything, when I was still the DICT USec for Operations,” Rio said when he inquired about his proposal for the integrated contact tracing platform.
+Rio wrote when he inquired about his proposal for the integrated contact tracing platform: “I was told that it is still being coordinated with DICT ASec Manny Caintic of the Sub-TWG on ICT of the IATF.
+Yes, the same ASec Caintic who did not consider my proposal of a central platform for all Covid-19 data, that would have not cost the government anything, when I was still the DICT USec for Operations.”

 He added: “Asec Caintic was also the one who vetted StaySafe that became the government’s official contact tracing app on April 22, 2020, in IATF Resolution #27.
 After four months, StaySafe has not shown its effectiveness in tracing any case of a positively infected person.”